 Breast Implant Cancer

-Over 400 breast implant patients have been diagnosed with ALCL, Anaplastic Large Cell Lymphoma, according to the U.S. Food and Drug Administration (FDA).
+Over 700 breast implant patients have been diagnosed with ALCL, Anaplastic Large Cell Lymphoma, according to the U.S. Food and Drug Administration.
 BIA-ALCL (Breast Implant- Associated ALCL) is a type of non-Hodgkin’s lymphoma which is cancer of the immune system.
 BIA-ALCL is typically in scar tissue and fluid near the implant, but may spread throughout the body.
-Nine of the 414 women have died as of September 2017.

 Breast implants have been recalled in Europe due to the risk of BIA-ALCL.
 The implants manufactured by Allergan are textured breast implants.
 The manufacturer said it “has suspended sales of textured breast implants and tissue expanders and is withdrawing any remaining supply” in Europe.
 It will still be offered in the U.S.

 If you or a loved one has been diagnosed with BIA-ALCL, contact us at 1-800-814-4540 for a free consult.
 Deadlines apply, so contact us now.